bloovis/isis.mirror/dos/README.md

 the Linux version found in the parent directory.

-The simulator is compiled with Borland Turbo C version 2 and Turbo Assembler version 2, but it does not use any Borland startup or library code.
+The simulator is compiled with Borland Turbo C version 2 and Turbo Assembler version 2, but it does not use any Borland startup code or library code (except for two shift functions).
 Instead, it uses its own startup code and DOS interface library.
 This ensures that the combined code and data of executable does not exceed 0x3000 bytes in length.
 That restriction is necessary because 8080 code is loaded into memory above that address.

 To build the simulator, ensure that Turbo C (tcc) and Turbo Assembler (tasm) are installed and located in the PATH environment variable.
 Then build